What is AWS Billing and Cost Management?

 -

-Savings Plans – Reduce your bill compared to on-demand prices with flexible pricing models.
-Manage your Savings Plans inventory, review purchase recommendations, and analyze Savings Plan utilization and coverage.
+Savings Plans – Reduce your bill compared to On-Demand prices with flexible pricing models.
+Manage your Savings Plans inventory, review purchase recommendations, run purchase analyses, and analyze Savings Plans utilization and coverage.

 -